 If you need an emergency ambulance, call 911.
 If you need to schedule a non-emergency ambulance transport, call 420-8722.

 No. You will receive the same high quality care without showing your card.
 Our billing department has your name and information you provided on your membership application in our billing software database.
 The software will recognize you as a LifeCare member when the billing staff enters your information for billing purposes.

 All residents of Fort Wayne and most residents of Allen County, Indiana are eligible to join.
 Residents of Jefferson Township and a small portion of Eel River township are not eligible.
-If you are not sure, you can call 422-9172 and someone will help you determine your eligibility or simply click on the map to see if you are eligible to join.
+If you are not sure, you can call 422-9172 and someone will help you determine your eligibility or simply check our eligibility maps to see if you are eligible to join.

 LifeCare costs only $59 per household each year.